 The Jobs Abroad Bulletin (JAB) is a bulletin board full of job vacancies posted by employers looking for staff.
 We allow employers to post vacancies to us for free so JAB can contain as many jobs as possible.
-We sent the first issue of JAB out into the world as a monthly email bulletin in April 2000, reaching 70,000 readers and 100 issues before we changed to placing the job vacancies in our current blog format in 2010.
+We have been in existence in one form or another since 1992, going online seven years later, and sending the first issue of JAB out into the world as a monthly email bulletin in April 2000, reaching 70,000 readers and 100 issues before we changed to placing the job vacancies in our current blog format in 2010.
+Once part of an inter-related group of travel websites and blogs intent on encouraging people to travel for longer, in 2020 – having realised we had created so much more work for ourselves – we began migrating the content on our other five websites to JAB.

 More information on using our boards can be found here.